Lupe Ramos Watson, Councilmember

 Email: Mayor Lupe Ramos Watson

-Lupe Ramos Watson has put that experience to use in her City Council duties, where she is a consistent advocate for balanced budgets and responsible spending.
+Councilmember Ramos Watson has put that experience to use in her City Council duties where she is a consistent advocate for balanced budgets and responsible spending.